TendrilApps/tendrils-cli/README.md

 - Where *Tendrils* isn't as useful:
     - Ephemeral environments, such as Docker containers.
 It's likely simpler to use a one-off script to put the files where they belong

+# License
+- GPLv3 - See additional licensing information in the [license file](./LICENSE.md)

 # Getting Started
 ## Supported Platforms
 - Mac